exo-docker/exo/README.md

 ## Frontend proxy

-The following environment variables must be passed to the container in order to work :
+The following environment variables must be passed to the container to configure proxy settings:

 |    VARIABLE              |  MANDATORY  |   DEFAULT VALUE          |  DESCRIPTION
 |--------------------------|-------------|--------------------------|----------------